 Your goal is to create SEO-optimized articles.

-SEO is a complicated process and this in itself is a business some decide to pursue.
-But, at a high level here’s what you should do with every article you post:
+SEO is a complicated process; this is a business some decide to pursue.
+But, at a high level, here’s what you should do with every article you post:

-Create quality content to get links back to your site and additionally do link-building outreach.
+Create high-quality content to get links back to your site and additionally do link-building outreach.
 Write your article first, then optimize for SEO to make your content natural and avoid keyword stuffing.
-Install the Yoast SEO plugin for WordPress
+Install the Yoast SEO plugin for WordPress.

 Get website traffic

-Traffic is often hard to obtain in the blogosphere (online blogging world.)
+Traffic is often brutal to obtain in the blogosphere (online blogging world.)

-Writing amazing content won’t guarantee traffic, and high traffic with poor content isn’t any better.
+Writing awesome content won’t guarantee traffic, and high traffic with poor content isn’t any better.
 So how do you attract more website traffic?